 - Teachers have a very good knowledge of their students and provide them with excellent support both within and outside of lessons

 - Teaching in lessons was lively

 - Teaching is well planned and focussed

-A more recent initiative is the OCR GCSE Economics course which looks in depth at how economies function and the role of Government policies to achieve economic growth.
+The OCR GCSE Economics course looks in depth at how economies function and the role of Government policies to achieve economic growth.
 It is a challenging, theoretical course which focuses on issues such as “How does the Government use Fiscal Policy to maintain economic growth?”, or “How can interest rates be used to manage inflation”.
-Pupils will study 3 units, A591 – How the market works, A592 – How the Economy works and A593 – The UK and the Global Economy.
-The assessment pattern is 100% examination with all 3 external exams being completed at the end of Year 11.
-This is a useful course for pupils wanting to continue studying A Level Business.
+Pupils will study 2 units – Paper 1 – Introduction to Economics and Paper 2 – National and International Economics.
+The assessment pattern is 100% examination with both external exams being completed at the end of Year 11.
+This is a useful course for pupils wanting to continue studying A Level Economics or A Level Business.

 All Key Stage 4 Business Studies students take part in Enterprise Challenge activities, where pupils are set the task of developing an innovative business concept which is then presented through a formal business presentation.
 This activity is a favourite with pupils as it gives them the freedom to be creative as well as the opportunity to apply their business knowledge.
 They get their opportunity to enter ‘The Dragon’s Den” with their innovative and often thought provoking concepts.